Arthritis Symptoms in Feet

 • Limited range of motion

-The pain and discomfort can make it immensely difficult to walk or stand for long periods.
+Arthritic joint pain and discomfort can make it immensely difficult to walk or stand for long periods.
 This type of arthritis can also lead to a foot deformity.

 Smiling woman sitting on the floor in sandals

-How to Improve Arthritis Symptoms
+How to Improve Arthritis Symptoms in Feet

 Arthritis in the feet can be not only uncomfortable but also debilitating.
 The good news is that there are many treatments available for improving symptoms and flare-ups, including some at-home remedies.